Can I Use A Folding Camper In Europe?

 As you might be aware, Brittany is one of the most popular holiday regions in France.
 Well known for its megalithic monuments, there’s plenty to explore and do in Brittany.
 Whether you want to swim in some of the most beautiful waters in Europe or explore Brittany’s stunning islands or quaint towns, there’s something for the whole family to enjoy.

 I haven’t personally stopped in Brittany, but it’s a very popular location.
 It’s easily accessible from the UK, which is ideal when you’re travelling with your folding camper.
-You can travel to Brittany from Plymouth, Poole and Portsmouth by ferry which is obviously the best option if you’re wanting to take your folding camper with you.
+You can travel to Brittany from Plymouth, Poole and Portsmouth by ferry, which is obviously the best option if you want to take your folding camper with you.

 There are countless campsites in Brittany, but here are some very popular campsites: